top of page

 “He said, 'I am only the messenger of your Lord, charged to grace you with a pure son”.
 4

-I took another screenshot, and what I saw there, represented on the board is, notoriously, the incipient nativity of Jesus, represented by the white pawn wrapped in a halo of blue light (compare figs. 1 and 3) who is approaching the corner of the 'green' territory, the site of the manger, where the child would lie shortly after birth. (square L1).
+I took another screenshot, and what I saw on the board was striking—what appeared to be a symbolic Nativity scene, represented by the white pawn, wrapped in a halo of blue light (compare Figs. 1 and 3), making its way toward the corner of the green territory—the manger, where the child would soon be placed after birth (square L1).

-Then?
-Let us remember that, in the original game of chess, before the queen was introduced, there was another piece, called the vizier, which was the king's closest advisor, and in some way his deputy, or ‘caliph’, second in power.
-The queen took the place of the vizier when the game of chess was introduced in Europe.
+We must remember that, in the original game of Chess, before the queen was introduced, there was another piece—the vizier.
+The vizier was the king’s closest advisor, his deputy or caliph, second in power.
+When Chess was brought to Europe, the vizier was replaced by the queen, fundamentally altering the dynamic of the game.

 “Among the many mysteries of chess history, one of the most intriguing is how and why the vizier of the Middle East was replaced by the queen when the game came to Western Europe in the late 11th century”.
 5